 Knowing yourself is the best thing you can do for you.

 You can choose YOU.

 The loudest, clearest and most vivid voice should always be your OWN VOICE.
 In a world where everyone seems to have an opinion on how you should live your life, you can still choose you.

 It takes a while to embrace this since we were always taught to put other people before us.
-However, if we don’t take charge of our own future, no one will step up and give us the permission to do so.
+However, if we don’t take charge of our future, no one will step up and permit us to do so.
 We can’t keep living our lives for other people.

 No matter what your state in life is right now, don’t let the voice of other people be louder than your dreams.

 I hope that this blog supported you in any way.